 COVID-19 deferments.
 The CARES Act, as amended by the Consolidated Appropriations Act, 2021, specified that COVID-19 related loan modifications executed between March 1, 2020 and the earlier of (i) 60 days after the date of termination of the national emergency declared by the President and (ii) January 1, 2022, on loans that were current as of December 31, 2019 are not TDRs.
 Additionally, under guidance from the federal banking agencies, other short-term modifications made on a good faith basis in response to COVID-19 to borrowers that were current prior to any relief are not TDRs under ASC Subtopic 310-40, "Troubled Debt Restructuring by Creditors."
 These modifications include short-term (e.g., up to six months) modifications such as payment deferrals, fee waivers, extensions of repayment terms, or delays in payment that are insignificant.
 We elected to apply these temporary accounting provisions to payment relief loans beginning in March 2020.
 As of December 31, 2020, 35 loans totaling \$41.4 million, or 2.7% of the loan portfolio, were in a COVID-19 deferral period and 304 loans totaling \$108.0 million had been in a COVID-19 deferment at some point during 2020 but were not in such deferment as of December 31, 2020.
-Of the loans that received COVID-19 deferments, only 24 loans had their principal portion deferred to their respective maturities and that some borrowers received a PPP loan that included loan funds to make their interest-only payments.
 We accrue and recognize interest income on loans under payment relief based on the original contractual interest rates.
 When payments resume at the end of the relief period, the payments will generally be applied to accrued interest due until accrued interest is fully paid.